 In connection with the Company's acquisition of Hancock Homes in 2001, the Company assumed an existing advertising/sponsorship agreement with the National Basketball Association's Phoenix Suns organization.
-One of our directors, Robert Sarver, is the managing partner of the Phoenix Suns, and our Co-CEOs, Steven Hilton and John Landon, are minority owners of the team.
+In 2004, one of our directors, Robert Sarver, became the managing partner of the Phoenix Suns, and our Co-CEOs, Steven Hilton and John Landon, became minority owners of the team.
 In 2005 and 2004, we paid approximately \$392,000 and \$250,000, respectively, in advertising/sponsorship costs related to the agreement.
 These amounts are recorded as general and administrative expenses on our consolidated statement of earnings.